Sandra Eula Lee

 **Real Community Engagement, Aljira Center for Contemporary Art, Newark, NJ

-I was selected to participate in this workshop with Creative Capital
+Selected to participate in this workshop presented by Creative Capital

 **Rolling Snowball/1, CEAC, Xiamen, China